tkulojarvi/vr-mobile-hw6/README.md

-# vection_vr_mobile
+# vr_mobile
- Mobile version of VR Vection HW University of Oulu
+ Mobile version of VR HW University of Oulu